 Recently there has been a rumor circulating regarding the much-loved Moscow Mule and its iconic copper mug.
 As per the report that we discussed, But don’t abandon a fantastically delicious drink and its iconic copper mugs just yet, because there’s nothing to worry about.

 People who are exposed to excessive amounts of copper can get sick, but you’re far more likely to feel sick from the excessive consumption of vodka in too many Moscow mules than from the copper in the mug.

-Copper is important for healthy functioning of our bodies.
+Copper is important for the healthy functioning of our bodies.
 The mineral helps our cells metabolize iron, manufacture vital compounds, and produce energy.
-The FDA recommends a daily intake of 900 micrograms of copper and it’s probable that many don’t get enough (but that’s no excuse to go chewing on pennies).
+The FDA recommends a daily intake of 900 micrograms of copper and it’s probable that many don’t get enough (but that’s not an excuse to go chewing on pennies).

 An icy cold Moscow Mule is not acidic enough to break down the copper in a mug in high enough concentrations to make it poisonous.
 In an interview with Business Insider, food poisoning attorney Bill Marler said, “You'd have to drink from a copper cup every meal of every day for 25 years," to be affected.

 Simply put, there is no need to worry about getting some vodka, a bottle of True Roots ginger beer, and a big, frosty copper mug and enjoying a Moscow Mule today.

 Things to Take Care